chrisgrieser/nvim-chainsaw/README.md

 ### Have your formatter ignore the log statements
-A common problem is that formatters like `prettier` split up the log statements into multiple lines, making them hard to read and breaking `removeLogs()`, which relies on each line containing the marker emoji.
+A common problem is that formatters like `prettier` split up the log statements into multiple lines, making them hard to read and breaking `.removeLogs()`, which relies on each line containing the marker emoji.

 The simplest method to deal with this is to customize the log statement in